 Yan Li, PhD student, Computer Science & Engineering

-This project is developing technology to improve the fuel efficiency of delivery vehicles through real-time powertrain optimization using two-way vehicle-to-cloud connectivity.
-The project is led by the University of Minnesota and represents a collaboration between engine research and computer and data science.
+This project developed technology to improve the fuel efficiency of last-mile delivery vehicles through real-time powertrain optimization using two-way vehicle-to-cloud connectivity.
+The project was led by the University of Minnesota and represents a collaboration between engine research and computer and data science.

-Funding is provided by the U.S. Department of Energy's Advanced Research Projects Agency–Energy (ARPA–E) NEXTCAR program.
+Funding was provided by the U.S. Department of Energy's Advanced Research Projects Agency–Energy (ARPA–E) NEXTCAR program.

 Large delivery vehicle fleet operators such as UPS use analytics to assign routes to minimize fuel consumption.
 Algorithms mine historical data collected from vehicles to determine routes before a driver leaves a distribution center.